sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ## Scenarios
 Here are a few scenarios you can try out.
-Please refer the details below about the limitations.
+Please refer the details below on the limitations.
+Each scenario is segregated by it's own namespace to keep the testing clean and simple.
+However, you can tweak the scenarios to configure all the resources under same namespace for testing further.

 | # | Scenario | Description |
 | ------------ | ------------ | ------------ |